citynorman/altdata/part1-tutorial.md

 (HINT: use d6tstack)

-## Preprocessing
+## Step 4: Preprocess Data

-### VendorX
+### VendorX data

-You've now loaded the data for complete history.
+If you've followed steps 1-3, you have obtained and loaded all files from vendorX.
 You can start preprocessing data for analysis.
+We will be using pandas to do this.

 Basic:
 * filter dataframe to only have values for ticker M